Wilkie Clark: Civil rights leadership

-Throughout his decades of service — spanning from the 1950s until his death in 1989 — Clark expanded Black voter registration, challenged segregation in local schools, advocated for the hiring of Black educators and police officers, and defended Black residents’ civil rights.
+In his work, Clark expanded Black voter registration, challenged segregation in local schools, advocated for the hiring of Black educators and police officers, and defended Black residents’ civil rights.
 Leading a local NAACP branch in rural Alabama during this period was dangerous and often brought threats or intimidation.
 Despite this, Clark continued his work for over 30 years, ultimately receiving the NAACP's Distinguished Service Award for his commitment.

 Legacy and honors

-After Clark's death in 1989, his daughter Charlotte Clark-Frieson continued his legacy by operating Clark Memorial Funeral Service and publishing his biography, Chief Cook & Bottle-Washer: The Unconquerable Soul of Wilkie Clark.
-A portion of the book's proceeds supports the Wilkie Clark Memorial Foundation, which promotes economic empowerment, historic preservation, and neighborhood revitalization in Randolph County.
+After Clark's death in 1989, his only child, a daughter, Charlotte A.Clark-Frieson continued his legacy by operating Clark (Memorial) Funeral Service, publishing his biography entitled, "Chief Cook & Bottle-Washer: The Unconquerable Soul of Wilkie Clark", and establishing a Foundation in his honor.
+A portion of the book's proceeds has supported the Wilkie Clark Memorial Foundation.

-In 2024, an official **Alabama State Historic Marker** was erected at the site of Clark Funeral Home in Roanoke.
+In 2024, an official Alabama State Historic Marker was erected at the site of Clark Funeral Home in Roanoke.
 The marker recognizes Wilkie and Hattie Peters Clark's contributions to civil rights, Black economic independence, and local community development.
 The front side of the marker reads:

-Clark Funeral Home was established on this site in 1969 by Wilkie Clark and his wife and business partner, Hattie Peters Clark, representing the life-long dream of the well-known civil rights activist and entrepreneur.
+"Clark Funeral Home was established on this site in 1969 by Wilkie Clark and his wife and business partner, Hattie Peters Clark, representing the life-long dream of the well-known civil rights activist and entrepreneur.
 The funeral home was established in the East Roanoke Black community, which included the Randolph County Training School, churches, and businesses.
 This location would come to be known as the unofficial home of the Civil Rights Movement in Randolph County.
+Born in Carrollton, Georgia, in 1920, Clark was a WWII veteran and an award-winning founding president of the Randolph County NAACP, Branch #5053.
+Hattie P. Clark was a Randolph County public school educator for more than three decades.
+They recognized the need for Black people to have economic independence during their early struggles for enhanced civil rights in Randolph County.
+Establishing his own business, with the support of the Black community, freed Wilkie and his wife from the economic dependency that had prevented Black civil rights leaders from combating the region’s system of Jim Crow segregation and economic and political oppression.
+The Clarks used this business entity as a platform to advance civil rights reform in Roanoke and Randolph County."